 Upon program admission, participants will receive detailed instructions for professional learning participation, field project completion, and program completion.

-For those wanting to learn more about the field project requirement, check out this video presentation and accompanying PowerPoint.
+To learn more about the field project requirement, check out this video presentation and accompanying PowerPoint.
 Please submit your field projects to Annette Bassett, email@example.com

 NDPS Field Project Presentation, presented by Holly Mauney, February 2017,